tylim88/FirelordJS/README.md

 ## 🦙 Usage

-This is wrapper for [firestore](https://firebase.google.com/docs/firestore/quickstart), you can use firebase v8 or v9
+This is a wrapper for [react-native-firebase](https://www.npmjs.com/package/react-native-firebase)

-work exactly like [firelord](https://github.com/tylim88/Firelord), except that:
+work exactly like [firelord](https://github.com/tylim88/Firelord)(doc), except that:

-1. any kind of `create` operations is not available, you can only create document using `set` or `add`
+1. any kind of `create` operations is not available, you can only create a document using `set` or `add`
 2. no `offset`
-3. more parameter for `get` and `onSnapshot`
+3. more parameters for `get` and `onSnapshot`

 instead of